kai687/sphinxawesome-theme/docs/how-to/load.md

 ## Load the theme from a local directory

+If you want to keep your documentation and theme as a single project, you can load the {{ product }} from a local directory.
-Loading the {{ product }} from a local directory on your computer can be useful if you want to build your own theme, and you want to keep your documentation and the theme together.
+This can be useful, if you want to modify the theme.

 :::{note}
 When loading the theme from a local directory, you need to manage the dependencies